yanniks/shariff-wordpress/src/readme.txt

 1. Upload the `shariff-wp` directory to `/wp-content/plugins/`
 2. Activate the plugin through th ‚Plugins‘ menu in WordPress
-3. Modify the settings as you want through Settings -> General
+3. Modify the settings as you want through Settings -> Shariff

 == Screenshots ==